pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

     * Verify the checksum of all WAL/backup files
         - Pass the checksum to verifyFile - this needs to be stripped off from file in WAL but for backup it must be read from the manifest (which we need to read in the jobCallback
-        - Skip checking size for WAL file but should check for size equality with the backup files - if one or the other doesn't match, then corrupt
+        - Skip checking size for WAL file but should check for size equality with the backup files - if one or the other doesn't match, then corrupt -- NO we can get the WAL size from the first WAL file and use that as the size to verify
-        - in verifyFile() function be sure to add IoSync filter and then do IoReadDrain and then look at the results of the filters.
-See restore/file.c lines 85 though 87 (although need more filters e.g. decrypt, decompress, size, sha, sync).

-            // Generate checksum for the file if size is not zero IoRead *read = NULL;

-                read = storageReadIo(storageNewReadP(storageRepo(), filename));
-                IoFilterGroup *filterGroup = ioReadFilterGroup(read);

-                // Add decryption filter
-                if (cipherPass != NULL)
-                    ioFilterGroupAdd(filterGroup, cipherBlockNew(cipherModeDecrypt, cipherTypeAes256Cbc, BUFSTR(cipherPass), NULL));

-                // Add decompression filter
-                if (repoFileCompressType != compressTypeNone)
-                    ioFilterGroupAdd(filterGroup, decompressFilter(repoFileCompressType));

-                // Add sha1 filter
-                ioFilterGroupAdd(filterGroup, cryptoHashNew(HASH_TYPE_SHA1_STR));

-                // Add size filter
-                ioFilterGroupAdd(filterGroup, ioSizeNew());

-                // Add IoSink - this just throws away data so we don't want to move the data from the remote.
-The data is thrown away after the file is read, checksummed, etc ioFilterGroupAdd(filterGroup, ioSinkNew());

-                ioReadDrain(read); // this will throw away if ioSink was not implemented

-                // Then filtergroup get result to validate checksum if (!strEq(pgFileChecksum, varStr(ioFilterGroupResult(filterGroup, CRYPTO_HASH_FILTER_TYPE_STR))))

         - For the first pass we only check that all the files in the manifest are on disk.
 Future we may also WARN if there are files that are on disk but not in the manifest.
-        - verifyJobResult() would check the status of the file (bad) and can either add to a corrupt list or add gaps in the WAL (probaby former) - I need to know what result I was coming from so that is the jobKey - maybe we use the filename as the key - does it begin with Archive then it is WAL, else it's a backup (wait, what about manifest) - maybe we can make the key a variant instead of a string.
+        - verifyJobResult() would check the status of the file (bad) and can either add to a corrupt list or add gaps in the WAL (probably former) - I need to know what result I was coming from so that is the jobKey - maybe we use the filename as the key - does it begin with Archive then it is WAL, else it's a backup (wait, what about manifest) - maybe we can make the key a variant instead of a string.
 Need list of backups start/stop to be put into jobData and use this for final reconciliation.
         - Would this be doing mostly what restoreFile() does without the actualy copy?
 But we have to "sort-of" copy it (you mentioned a technique where we can just throw it away and not write to disk) to get the correct size and checksum...
         - If a corrupt WAL file then warn/log that we have a "corrupt/missing" file and remove it from the range list so it will cause a "gap" then when checking backup it will log another error that the backup that relies on that particular WAL is not valid